Training tools for developing great people skills.

 The context surrounding your actions and behaviors is relevant.
 Speaking loudly and clearly can be critical as part of a meeting or presentation but can be considered aggressive in a team stand-up or collaborative setting.
 Conversely, remaining quiet and listening can be crucial in shared settings but can be seen as submissive or problematic.

 Remember that some behaviors can be disruptive or in the wrong place at the wrong time.
 Eating or snacking is insensitive and disruptive unless everyone has snacks.
-Checking your phone can be necessary for some contexts but dismissive or annoying in others.
+Phone etiquette is another aspect of etiquette in a professional setting.
+Checking your phone can be necessary in some contexts but dismissive or annoying in others.

 There are many different communication styles, from direct and spirited to considerate or systematic.
 Discovering your communication style is a vital part of understanding your behaviors and adjusting them to fit varying situations and needs within the company.